-While they were gone, I made this crispy eggplant rounds recipe.
-And, ate some crispy eggplant rounds.
-And made more crispy eggplant rounds to share with my family.
-They were great!
+While they were gone, I made-up this crispy fried eggplant rounds recipe.
+And, ate some crispy fried eggplant rounds.
+And made more crispy fried eggplant rounds to share with my family.
+My goodness, they were good!

-This Low Carb Crispy Eggplant Rounds Recipe are 6 net carbs per serving!
+Low Carb Crispy Eggplant Rounds are 6 net carbs per serving!

 - 1 teaspoon dried oregano